ahuacate/flexget/README.md

   showrss01: type_here
   mvgroup01: type_here
   ```
-Note: After entering your ddetails into the terminal, it's CTRL O (thats a capital letter O, not numerical 0) to prompt a save, ENTER to save the file and CTRL X to exit nano.
+Note: After entering your details into the terminal, it's CTRL O (thats a capital letter O, not numerical 0) to prompt a save, ENTER to save the file, and CTRL X to exit nano.

-### 2.10
 ## 3.00